AdaiasMagdiel/deta-clojure/README.md

 ## Contributing

-Contributions are welcome!
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute to this project.
+Contributions are always welcome!
+Please review the code and send suggestions or pull requests to improve the library.

 ## License